VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: VLRS-Bench Pipeline Details

 Crucially, the schema enforces a strict separation of concerns.
 It mandates fields like \textquotedblleft design ideas\textquotedblright and \textquotedblleft thinking\textquotedblright to capture the generative model's reasoning process, while explicitly prohibiting this internal logic from appearing in the user-facing \textquotedblleft question\textquotedblright and \textquotedblleft options\textquotedblright.
 This prevents the model from creating \textquotedblleft shortcut\textquotedblright questions that are easily solved by pattern matching.
 Furthermore, the hard constraints explicitly forbid the leakage of privileged information into the final question by blacklisting tokens such as \textquotedblleft mask\textquotedblright, \textquotedblleft DSM\textquotedblright, or \textquotedblleft im1\textquotedblright.
 The prompt also governs the qualitative aspects of the multiple-choice options, mandating that all distractors be plausible and semantically related to the topic.

 By imposing this rigorous format, the Format-Constrained Prompt acts as the foundational quality gate in our pipeline.
-It guarantees that the output is not only structurally sound but also that the generated questions are self-contained and fairly test the MLLMs reasoning abilities without providing unintended clues.
+It guarantees that the output is structurally sound and that the generated questions are self-contained, fairly testing MLLM reasoning abilities without providing unintended clues.